golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/quickstart.md

 !!!
 Note
-    Should you encounter any problems, please reach out to us via our [Discord channel](https://chat.golem.network/) or consult the following resource for troubleshooting: [Yagna Troubleshooting](missinglink_yagna_troubleshooting.md)
+    Should you encounter any problems, please reach out to us via our [Discord channel](https://chat.golem.network/) or consult the following resource for [troubleshooting](../guides/troubleshooting.md).

 #### Start the daemon